adansari/Msfx.DI/README.md

 ## Release Status
 ***Under review*** - For review, please clone the repo and use the `Mxfx.DI.Lab` project to get your hand dirty.
 Do share your feedback and suggestion for improvement and next step.

+**Download** the binaries from [here](https://github.com/adansari/Msfx.DI/releases/download/v-0.20.08.24-preview/mfx-di.zip)

+> **Important**
+> This is a first preview release of the Msfx.DI library.
+If you encounter issues please log them in https://github.com/adansari/Msfx.DI/issues

 ## Getting Started
 Lets get started with very basic example.